dev7a/ocelot/README.md

 uv run tools/delete-layers.py --pattern ocelot-dev --skip-dynamodb
 ```

 **Warning:** This tool performs destructive actions.
 Use `--dry-run` first to review what will be deleted.
+For details on this and other scripts, see [Tooling](docs/tooling.md).

 ---